 Sunday morning.
-I was rounding leisurely with my residents.
-We moved as a group to the patient’s bedside in our ICU and saw several patients: a middle-aged woman with acute myocardial infarction, a boy heavily parasitized with plasmodium falciparum and a young man fighting a dual attack of HIV and TB.
-We looked at their monitoring sheets, browsed through laboratory test results and revised our management plans.
+I was rounding with my residents.
+We moved as a group to the ICU, stopping at each bed.
+A middle-aged woman with a heart attack.
+A boy fighting malaria.
+A young man battling HIV and TB.
+We checked their vitals, reviewed test results, and adjusted their treatment.

 I am sure that there are not many teaching hospitals where this aspect of the disease management is “taught’.
 I am proud to be trained in that institution.